-You must hold a UK honours degree or equivalent to be accepted for the MA in Crime and Justice.
+You must hold a UK honours degree (2:2 at least) or equivalent to be accepted for the MA in Crime and Justice.
 Your first degree need not be in criminology, but you must have the skills expected of a social sciences graduate.
-A self-assessment tool will be available via OpenLearn.
-We strongly recommend you use the tool to make sure you are aware of the knowledge and skills expected to study this masters degree, and can undertake preparatory study (or brush up on your knowledge) where needed.
+All students will begin with the postgraduate module, Principles of social and psychological inquiry (DD801).
+This module will help equip you with the requisite skills needed to undertake postgraduate-level study, but it does not offer remedial training for those who have an unsuitable bachelors degree or inadequate experience.

 Months of entry

 This masters degree explores new perspectives and ways of thinking about crime, harm and justice.
 It is concerned with examining problematic areas of social life, transgression, 'crime', social harm and justice.
 You will consider the significance of power, social structure, and economic and social inequalities in understanding 'crime', and processes of criminalisation in local, transnational and global contexts.
 Studying this qualification will enhance your ability to think critically about problems of crime, social harm and the delivery of justice.

 This qualification can be studied from anywhere in the world.

 For more information about fees and funding, please visit The Open University website.

 - 0300 303 5303